 Peru’s economy shrank 0.4 percent year-on-year in the March quarter of 2023, contracting from a 1.7 percent rise in the previous period.
 It was the first contractionary quarter since December 2020, led by lower domestic demand (-0.6%) and exports of goods and services (-1.5%).
 Government consumption spending fell by 1.7%, while private consumption spending edged up 0.2%.
 Downward pressure also came from an 8.5% decline in gross fixed capital investment as private investment contracted at a faster pace (-10.0%) than public investment (-1.4%).
 Exports of goods and services slid by 1.5%, while imports shrank by 2.1%. source: Instituto Nacional de Estadística e Informática (INEI)

 GDP Annual Growth Rate in Peru averaged 3.33 percent from 1980 until 2023, reaching an all time high of 41.90 percent in the second quarter of 2021 and a record low of -29.60 percent in the second quarter of 2020.
 This page provides - Peru GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Peru GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-GDP Annual Growth Rate in Peru is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Peru to stand at 3.70 in 12 months time.
-In the long-term, the Peru GDP Annual Growth Rate is projected to trend around 3.40 percent in 2021 and 3.70 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Peru is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Peru GDP Annual Growth Rate is projected to trend around 3.00 percent in 2024, according to our econometric models.